Gregorian, mahogany, plinth table, with a tilting, one-piece round top

 A Gothic, mahogany, pedestal table with a tilting, one-piece round top featuring an original latch and a simple, rotating pedestal ending with three lowered legs with pads.
 This antique table has been restored and is ready to be placed in your home.

-Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
+Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
 Interesting and noteworthy are antique products in Rococo and Louis XV styles.
-Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
+Next is Baroque, a term derived from Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
 Unique materials were selectively used to emphasize the grandeur of these items.

 Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, often using brown stains, moldings, sturdy pedestals, and reliefs.
-These were quite distinctive products, offering new possibilities such as the construction of cabinets and broadly speaking, chest furniture.
-Mythology and ancient times also inspired these designs, with supports and legs taking animal forms.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture craftsmanship.
+Renaissance style furniture was quite heavy and massive, often using brown stains, cornices, sturdy pedestals, and bas-reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of cabinets and broadly speaking, chest-type furniture.
+Mythology and ancient times also inspired these designs, with supports and legs often taking animal forms.

 Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce such furniture, drawing inspiration from Italian and French creators.
-This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, and each style had its unique character.
+Currently, many global brands reproduce furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
 This is especially important when searching for a luxurious antique that suits your interior.

-The most important aspect of prestigious antique furniture is originality.
+The key aspect of prestigious antique furniture is originality.
 And this is ultimately crucial from the buyer’s perspective, as many counterfeits circulate on the market.
-Luxury Products provides a certificate confirming the product’s authenticity and compliance with the description and photos.
+Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
 We also have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details